Specs and the City: Plot

 During Christmas at the power plant, Mr. Burns hands out Oogle Goggles to his employees after Homer, Lenny and Carl discuss his previous terrible presents.
-Smithers is сoncerned with his boss's sudden kindness, but Burns reveals to him that he plans on using hidden cameras inside the googles as part of a surveillance system to spy on his employees and prevent further theft at the plant.
+Smithers is сoncerned with his boss's sudden kindness, but Burns reveals to him that he plans on using hidden cameras inside the goggles as part of a surveillance system to spy on his employees and prevent further theft at the plant.

 In February, Marge encourages Bart and Lisa to join in the Valentine's Day festivities of making cards for everyone in the class.
 Bart does not want to give Nelson a valentine because Nelson is a bully, however, Marge shows Bart an amusing video the school had sent out with a kid who overdoses on candy hearts when he does not receive Valentine's Day cards.
 Bart then chooses a shoddy valentine from an old box for Nelson, but after seeing a line of frightened kids waiting to give Nelson a Valentine's card at school, a fed-up Bart confronts Nelson and angrily tears his card in half, leading Nelson to tell Bart he has one week to give him the best valentine ever or Nelson will kill him.
 Bart eventually gives Nelson a card based on fear of both the pressure of Valentine's Day and Nelson's psychotic actions, outrightly calling Nelson a crazy violent person who will someday be on Death Row; to everyone's shock and happiness, Nelson is moved by Bart's honesty and gives him a hug.

 During Homer's snuggle time with Marge, he cannot take off his goggles, prompting Marge to walk out on him.
 The next morning, Homer decides to give up the goggles and places them on the lazy Susan to decide who takes them next.
 It lands on Maggie, but Marge grabs the goggles and puts them on herself.
 Homer appears at work without his goggles, but he soon realizes that he cannot live in a reality without them.
 Homer looks for goggles in Burns's office only to find the room empty and discover the employee surveillance system.
 He also sees Marge wearing his glasses and feeding Maggie ice cream which she had told him they had run out.
 Homer continues to watch Marge do her everyday errands, which includes visiting a therapist where she talks in detail about the infuriating behavior Homer displays every day.
-Based on advice from Moe, Homer sets up a fake appointment at the therapist's office to "bump into" Marge, but before he can do this he overhears her say that the therapy is her "reset button".
+Based on advice from Moe, Homer sets up a fake appointment at the therapist's office to "bump into" Marge, but before he can do this he overhears her say that the therapy is her "reset button."
 Realizing that Marge always goes from being miserable on Tuesdays before her appointments to being absolutely happy and lively on the Wednesdays after them, Homer decides not to confront her.
 Later, Homer tells Marge she deserves to have her secrets, and they end up making love to the horror of the monitoring Burns.